influxdata/k8s-jsonnet-libs/gen/github.com/jsonnet-libs/kube-prometheus-libsonnet/docs/0.8/monitoring/v1/prometheus.md

 withOptional(optional)
 ```

-Specify whether the Secret or its key must be defined
+"Specify whether the Secret or its key must be defined"

 ## obj spec.affinity

-If specified, the pod's scheduling constraints.
+"If specified, the pod's scheduling constraints."

 ## obj spec.affinity.nodeAffinity

-Describes node affinity scheduling rules for the pod.
+"Describes node affinity scheduling rules for the pod."

 ### fn spec.affinity.nodeAffinity.withPreferredDuringSchedulingIgnoredDuringExecution